Gaming-Linux-FR/GLFfetch/README.md

 ### Installation
 ---

-Make sure you have neofetch installed on your distro.
+Make sure you have neofetch and kitty installed on your distro.
 Then, use the tutorial below.

 <details>
 <summary> GUI </summary>